 From an informal survey of more than 100 companies, most do not currently perform process hazard evaluations of procedures, although many do perform some type of job safety analysis (JSA).
-The JSA is an excellent starting point for an evaluation of procedures because a JSA identifies the tasks that workers must perform and the equipment required to protect workers from typical industrial hazards (slips, falls, cuts, burns, fumes, etc.).
+The JSA is an excellent starting point for an evaluation of procedures because a JSA identifies the tasks that workers perform and the equipment required to protect workers from typical industrial hazards (slips, falls, cuts, burns, fumes, etc.).
 Unfortunately, a typical JSA will not usually identify process safety issues or related human factors concerns.
 For example, from a JSA perspective, it may be perfectly safe for an operator to open a steam valve before opening a feed valve; however, from a process safety perspective, the operator may need to open the feed valve before the steam valve to avoid the potential for overheating the reactor and initiating an exothermic decomposition.
-The primary purpose of a JSA and other traditional methods for reviewing procedures has been to ensure that the procedures are accurate and complete (which is required of employers in 29 CFR 1910.119(f)(3)2).
+The primary purpose of a JSA and other traditional methods for reviewing procedures has been to ensure that the procedures are accurate and complete (which is required of employers in 29 CFR 1910.119(f)(3)).6

 By contrast, the purpose of a hazard evaluation is not to ensure the procedures are accurate and acceptable, but instead, to evaluate the accident scenarios if the procedures are not followed.
-Even the best procedure may not be followed for any number of reasons, and these failures to follow the prescribed instructions can and do result in accidents.
+Even the best procedure may not be followed for any number of reasons, and these failures to follow the prescribed instructions can and do result in incidents.
 In fact, in the chemical industry and most other process industries the chance of an operator or other worker making a mistake in following a procedure is greater than 1/100, and in some cases much greater.
 When taking into account common human factor deficiencies that accompany non-routine operations, such as fatigue, lack of practice, the rush to restart and return to full production, etc., the probability of errors can climb to 1/10 chances per task (a task being about 1 to 10 detailed steps).
-Table 1 presented earlier lists the factors that can increase or decrease human error rates.
+19